bithatch/tnfs-java/README.md

  * Great for use with low power computers, such as retro 8-bit and 16-bit machines, or \
    more modern IOT devices.
  * Libraries can be used with Java 17 or higher, the tools need at least Java 21.
 For building the entire project, Java 24 is currently recommended.

+*Available on Maven Central.
+See Installation section below.*

 ## Extensions